vishal-android-freak/React-Resources/all-about-redux.md

 ## Overview

-Redux can be classified into 3 important components (not the React compon)
+Redux can be classified into 3 important components (not the React component)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2MzE2NTU1Nl19
+eyJoaXN0b3J5IjpbMTE3NjA2NDQ0OV19
 -->